-Considerable progress has been made in modelling individual components of the radiation response cascade.
+Considerable progress has been made in modeling individual components of the radiation response cascade.
 Track-structure Monte Carlo codes such as Geant4-DNA provide detailed descriptions of physical and early chemical interactions \cite{Bernal2015Geant4DNA}, while analytical frameworks such as the Multiscale Approach (MSA) link microscopic energy deposition to DNA damage yields \cite{Kundrat2010MSA}.
 However, bridging the gap between these physical descriptions and cell- and tissue-level biological outcomes in a fully mechanistic and stochastic manner remains an open challenge.

-The Generalized Stochastic Microdosimetric Model (\GSM) \cite{cordoni2021generalized, cordoni2022cell, missiaggia2024cell} was developed to address this gap. \GSM describes the formation, interaction, and repair of lethal and sublethal DNA lesions through a microdosimetric master equation, naturally producing non-Poissonian lesion statistics, multi-exponential repair kinetics, and dose-dependent transitions from linear-quadratic to linear survival behaviour \cite{cordoni2022multiple}.
-Although originally developed in the context of particle therapy, \GSM provides a mechanistic generalisation of the LQ framework that is applicable to any radiation quality, including conventional photon beams, making it a unified model for both standard and particle radiotherapy.
-Recent work has coupled \GSM with detailed track-structure simulations \cite{bordieri2024validation, bordieri2025integrating} and extended it to include the homogeneous chemical stage, enabling improved modelling of time-resolved damage formation and ultra-high dose rate (FLASH) effects \cite{battestini2023across, battestini2025multiscale}.
+The Generalized Stochastic Microdosimetric Model (\GSM) \cite{cordoni2021generalized, cordoni2022cell, missiaggia2024cell} was developed to address this gap. \GSM describes the formation, interaction, and repair of lethal and sublethal DNA lesions through a microdosimetric master equation, naturally producing non-Poissonian lesion statistics, multi-exponential repair kinetics, and dose-dependent transitions from linear-quadratic to linear survival behavior \cite{cordoni2022multiple}.
+Although originally developed in the context of particle therapy, \GSM provides a mechanistic generalization of the LQ framework applicable to any radiation quality, including conventional photon beams, thereby making it a unified model for both standard and particle radiotherapy.
+Recent work has coupled \GSM with detailed track-structure simulations \cite{bordieri2024validation, bordieri2025integrating} and extended it to include the homogeneous chemical stage, enabling improved modeling of time-resolved damage formation and ultra-high dose rate (FLASH) effects \cite{battestini2023across, battestini2025multiscale}.